devilry/devilry-django/not_for_deploy/docs/user/admin/admin_add_students_examiners_to_period.rst

 Adding students and examiners to the semester
 =============================================
-Before you do anything, the first step should always be to add students and examiners to the semester, as students get automatically added to the assignments you create(PRONE TO CHANGE NOT YET IMPLEMENTED).
+Before you do anything, the first step should always be to add students and examiners to the semester, as students get automatically added to the assignments you create.

 .. note::
     Only examiners added to the semester can be added as examiners for each of the groups in an assignment.
 Read more